cyberofficial/Ollama-Dungeon/Guides/09-editor-integration.md

-# RolePlayBot Editor Integration Guide
+# Ollama-Dungeon Editor Integration Guide

 ## Overview
-The RolePlayBot Editor Suite provides integrated tools for building and managing your game world and NPCs.
+The Ollama-Dungeon Editor Suite provides integrated tools for building and managing your game world and NPCs.
 The World Editor and NPC Editor work together seamlessly to provide a comprehensive world-building experience.

 ## Quick Start